cbcode4007/chat-max/README.md

 ## File layout

-- `chatmax-v0-3-0.py` — main GUI program (run with `python 'chatmax-v0-3-0.py'`).
+- `chatmax-v0-4-1.py` — main GUI program (run with `python 'chatmax-v0-4-1.py'`).
 - `settings.json` — created next to the script; keys:
 	- `use_local_ai` (bool)
 	- `openai_api_key` (string)
 	- `server_endpoint` (string)
 	- `last_credential_deleted` (string — `api_key` or `server_endpoint`)
-- `preferences.txt` — plain text preference lines merged from conversation extraction.
+- `preferences.json` — JSON list of timestamped preference entries merged from conversation extraction.
 - `presets.json` — saved presets and last selection.
 - `personalities/` — directory for per-preset JSON files (optional).
 - `conversations/` — recommended location for saved conversation JSON files.
 Program will automatically ask if the user wants to load their last conversation if one is found in this directory.